Things Consumers Do Before Purchasing a Used Car

 - Knowing their credit score.
 Credit can play a huge role in what purchasing decisions you can make.
 Consumers will probably know their credit score and the implications of it when they walk through your doors;

-- Making a check-list of what they need in a car.
+- Making a checklist of what they need in a car.
 Consumers may walk into your store with a physical or mental checklist of what they are looking for in a car already.
 Instead of trying to sway their opinion on what they are looking for, try to conform to what they already want (if possible).
-Ask them what sort of requirements they have in mind before starting to show them some new cars, so that consumers feel like you aren’t wasting their time showing them cars that they aren’t interest in;
+Ask them what sort of requirements they have in mind before starting to show them some new cars so that consumers feel like you aren’t wasting their time showing them cars that they aren’t interested in;

-- Writing a pros and cons list about cars they are considering.
-Consumers may be taking notes on the cars that they see online or in-person.
-You can use the notes that they take to help guide them towards a car that would be the right fit for them!
+- Writing pros and cons list about cars they are considering.
+Consumers may be taking notes on the cars that they see online or in person.
+You can use the notes that they take to help guide them toward a car that would be the right fit for them!

 The best advice is to keep great notes.
 Then review them the next time the shopper returns or calls.
 Laser Appraiser Dealer Studio tracks your customers with you.